-HUGE WEEKEND AT SMKC FOR BRIAN FARLEY MEMORIAL
+HUGE WEEKEND AT NSKC FOR BRIAN FARLEY MEMORIAL

 North Shore Kart Club kicks off its season with the prestigious Brian Farley Memorial at Eastern Creek this weekend.